-Yesterday I welcomed a new steward to the group: Jessica M. She can frequently be seen out on the trail, and she has for years picked up trash on the trail and performed similar tasks to help maintain our trails, so this is kind of like making official what has been reality for quite some time.
+Yesterday I welcomed a new steward to the group: Jess.
+She can frequently be seen out on the trail, and she has for years picked up trash on the trail and performed similar tasks to help maintain our trails, so this is kind of like making official what has been reality for quite some time.
 When I met her at the trail this morning, she had already carried out a rusty bedspring that had somehow been deposited near the trail between the trailhead and the Rattlesnake Cutoff junction.

 She had also just this week reported a big rock in the middle of the SOT just before the junction with Rattlesnake Cutoff (see picture).
 She reported it as being very heavy, and said that she couldn’t budge it.
 I said that I had a plan, and she asked to accompany me to deal with it.
 I’m glad she did, as I needed all the help I could get on this one.

 I knew we needed to have some serious mechanical advantage, and I knew just how to get it from my commercial whitewater rafting days.
 When you have to pull a rubber raft off a rock that it’s wrapped around, you also need some serious mechanical advantage and I had the necessary gear to do it.

 Using a long static (non-stretching) line, three pulleys, two prusiks, various lengths of one-inch webbing tied permanently into circles (these we wrapped around the rock), and plenty of locking carabiners, we set up a 5:1 z-rig system.
 That allowed us to first tip the rock over to the edge of the trail.
 We then changed anchor points (trees) to pull the rock in a different direction off the trail, as we had to avoid a tree.

 It was a close thing.
 I was just about ready to call it when the rock started to tip the second time.
 Encouraged, we buckled down and finally it fell over off the trail (see picture of Jess with her foot on our vanquished opponent).